Introduction:

 }

-post.
+For the implementation of SizeUtil look for this post.
 You see that byte array spans significantly smaller memory.
 Until you need the String representation you can keep the byte array, then can use

 String s2 = new String(arr, CHARSET_NAME); to obtain the String object.
 You can especially use this technique when sending object across network or similar situation.